 Full-time: 16-18 Months

-Advanced in career or pivoted to a career in fashion
+Advanced in career or pivoted to a career in sustainability or social impact

 Are employed or starting a business